zowe/docs-site/docs/user-guide/k8s-config.md

 ## 3. Create and modify ConfigMaps and Secrets

-Similarly, to running Zowe services on z/OS, you can use either `instance.env` or `zowe.yaml` to customize Zowe.
+Similarly, to running Zowe services on z/OS, you can use `zowe.yaml` to customize Zowe in Kubernetes.

 You can modify `samples/config-cm.yaml`,  , and `samples/certificates-secret.yaml` directly.
 Or more conveniently, if you have Zowe ZSS/ZIS running on z/OS, the Kubernetes environment can reuse instance and keystore configuration from that installation (supported in v1.25 and later).